TyGuS/suslik/README.md

 ## Synthesizing Programs from SL Specifications

-The simplest way to try out examples is via the [Online demo](http://comcom.csail.mit.edu/comcom/#SuSLik).
+The easiest way to try out examples is via the [online demo](http://comcom.csail.mit.edu/comcom/#SuSLik).

 Alternatively, once you have built the artifact via `sbt assembly`, you can run it as a standalone application (given that the runnable `scala` is in your path).